-I am currently completing my final year of my PhD and have completed enrollment for my randomized trial participants of a new fracture prevention and recovery program.
-Currently I am completing the follow-ups in preparation for a spring defense (June 2022).
+I am currently completing my final year of my PhD and have completed enrollment for my randomized trial participants of a new exercise and education fracture prevention and recovery program.
+Currently Ihave published XX/XX manuscripts from my thesis trial and have started the final preparations for my spring defense (June 2022).
 This means I would complete all my degree requirement prior to the start date for this position.

-My previous training has been focused on preparing me to apply for the Tier 2 Canada Research Chair in Activity and Aging.
+My previous training has provided the ideal preparation for success in the in the Tier 2 Canada Research Chair in Activity and Aging.
 I completed my Bachelor of Science at the University of Waterloo in Kinesiology with a minor in human nutrition.
 For my fourth-year thesis project I looked at the sensor characteristics of different accelerometers to quantify the difference between them.
 This project was published in the Journal of Biomechanics (Impact Factor (IF)=2.7) and presented at an international conference.
 Dr. Lora Giangregorio with the support of Dr. James Tung supervised me for that project.
 I stayed under the supervision of Dr. Lora Giangregorio for my Master of Sciences in Kinesiology at the University of Waterloo.
 My thesis looked at the influence of vertebral fractures in people with osteoporosis on physical performance measures.
 Through my thesis I published two manuscripts both in Archives of Osteoporosis (IF=2.6) and presented the work at international conferences.
 As a side project throughout my masters, I worked on a project looking at the barriers, facilitators and needs of people with osteoporosis to uptake osteoporosis exercise recommendations.
 This project also produced two manuscripts, one in Archives of Osteoporosis (IF=2.6) and the other in Osteoporosis International (IF=3.6).
 My PhD training was under the supervision of Dr. Joy MacDermid at Western University.
 The focus of my research through my PhD was to develop and implement an exercise and education program for people 50-65 after a distal radius fracture.
 To inform the exercise portion of the project I conducted a survey of nearly 300 participants with osteoporosis to understand their exercise preferences, which was published in the Journal Osteoporosis and Physical Activity (IF=3.5).
 To inform the education portion of the project I conducted interviews with people with osteoporosis to better understand information flow when being diagnosed with osteoporosis and knowledge gaps that patients would like filled (two manuscripts are under review).
-Through my PhD thesis work I collaborated with an endocrinologist at McMaster University, several surgeons at St. Joseph’s Health Centre in London, Ontario, physical therapists at Western University and St. Joseph’s Health Centre and occupational therapists at Western University and St. Joseph’s Health Centre, resulting in a total of 24 published manuscripts, 16 of which were first authors.
+Through my PhD thesis work I collaborated with an endocrinologist at McMaster University, several surgeons at St. Joseph’s Health Centre in London, Ontario, physical therapists at Western University and St. Joseph’s Health Centre and occupational therapists at Western University and St. Joseph’s Health Centre, resulting in a total of 24 published manuscripts, 16 of which I was thee first authors.
 Further, I have collaborated with researchers across Canada at Dalhousie University, University of Toronto, Lakehead University, McGill University, University of British Columbia and Marshall University in the United States, and most importantly with patient partners in the community.
 I will bring these collaborations to Western and the Faculty of Health Sciences.

-My research program focuses on
+My research program focuses on:

-1. Exercise interventions for osteoporosis fracture prevention, and recovery
+1. Exercise interventions for osteoporosis fracture prevention and recovery

-2. Falls prevention strategies
+2. Falls prevention strategies for home and community safety

-3. Knowledge translation to disseminate exercise for older adults
+3. Knowledge translation strategies to increase adherence to exercise for older adults

+4. Population -based studies of bone health